erichung9060/lazy-planner/README.md

 - **Drag-and-Drop Planner**: Easily rearrange daily activities and customize your schedule.
 - **Add/Edit Attractions & Food**: Manually add or edit places, including Google Maps links and ratings.
 - **Color Customization**: Personalize the look of your itinerary with custom colors for different item types.
-- **Import/Export**: Save your plans as JSON files or import them back anytime.
 - **Real-Time Collaboration**: Share a link to co-edit your itinerary with friends or family.

 ---

 ## How to Use